-CHEMICAL: Chemical soil treatment offers the most promising means of nematode control at this time.
+CHEMICAL: Chemical soil treatment is one of the most frequently used methods of nematode control.
 Nematode-toxic chemicals can be brought into contact with the nematodes by mechanical dispersal through the infested soil, percolation in water or a gaseous diffusion of a nematicidal fumigant through the pore spaces of the soil.
 To kill nematodes, chemicals must enter their bodies.
 This penetration may occur through the cuticle, through body openings or by infestion during nematode feeding.
 However, several of the new nematicides apparently reduce nematode activity by suppressing their feeding and/or reproduction rather than actively killing them.

-Complete eradication of soil-borne plant parasitic nematodes through soil application of nematicides is impractical for field conditions.
-The objectives of such treatments is to reduce nematode populations to a level where serious crop damage will not result.
-Complete eradication is obtainable, however, on limited volumes of soils, such as in greenhouses and seedling production.
+Eradication of soil-borne plant parasitic nematodes through soil application of nematicides is impractical for field conditions.
+The objectives of such treatments are to reduce nematode populations to a level where serious crop damage will not result.
+Eradication is possible, however, on limited volumes of soils, such as in greenhouses and seedling production.

 Nematicides are generally used as a preventive measure.
 By the time nematode damage becomes apparent, the infested crops are usually injured so severely that control measures are ineffective in increasing yields.
-Therefore, control procedures are normally based on pre-plant or time-of-planting application.
+Control procedures are normally based on pre-plant or time-of-planting application.

 SOIL FUMIGANTS: Fumigants are used to reduce infestation of soil-borne nematodes, fungi, insects and weed seeds.
-Due to the cost of the chemicals and treatment, the use of soil fumigants has been restricted to high volume value crops (i.e. potatoes, fruit trees, strawberries, muck crops, ornamentals, nursery beds, greenhouse soils, and other speciality items.
+Due to the cost of the chemicals and treatment, the use of soil fumigants has usually been restricted to high value crops (i.e. potatoes, fruit trees, strawberries, muck crops, ornamentals, nursery beds, greenhouse soils, and other speciality items).
 The cost and operation of fumigation equipment is another deterrent to the widespread use of soil fumigation.
 Most soil fumigants are injected as liquids into the soil where they volatilize to gas and diffuse through the soil mass.
 The soil must be sealed immediately following an application using a drag, roller, water or polyethylene tarp to maximize the effectiveness of the material.
 Such things as soil porosity, soil moisture, temperature and organic content of the soil influence control.
 (See general discussion of fumigants.)